Hradec nad Moravicí

 Hradec nad Moravicí (/cs/; Grätz) is a town in Opava District in the Moravian-Silesian Region of the Czech Republic.
-It has about 5,500 inhabitants.
+It has about 5,400 inhabitants.
+The town is located on the Moravice River in the Nízký Jeseník range.

+The most important monument in Hradec nad Moravicí is the Hradec nad Moravicí Castle, which is protected as a national cultural monument.
 The historic town centre with the castle complex is well preserved and is protected as an urban monument zone.

 Administrative division

 Hradec nad Moravicí consists of eight municipal parts (in brackets population according to the 2021 census):